CAPS-UMU/riscv-isa-sim/README.md

  - Each line contains an instruction, encoded as follows:
    - The type of the instruction, identified by the sequence of letters until the first decimal digit.
 Note that the sequence may be empty (used to encode generic instructions).
    - The program counter of the instruction, encoded as the offset in decimal with respect to the previous instruction.
 Will be zero for the first instruction.
-   - Operands of the instruction (including registers and memory locations, depending of the instruction type).
+   - Operands of the instruction (including registers, data memory locations or branch/jump destinations, depending of the instruction type).
-   - Branch information (if the instruction is a branch).

 The included operands depend on the type of instruction.
 The format is as follows: